onfido/onfido-android-sdk/README.md

 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 - Direct image upload to the Onfido service, to simplify integration

-⚠️ Note: The SDK is only responsible for capturing and uploading photos and videos.
+:warning: Note: The SDK is only responsible for capturing and uploading photos and videos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and perform checks.

 ![Various views from the SDK](screenshots.jpg "")
 ![Various views from the SDK](gifs.gif "")